 Explanations are delightful, but examples are better.
 View the word ain't in action.

 Some English dialects also use ain't for the verb do.
 This might look like:

 When it comes to slang words, ain't is an oldy.
 Typically, ain't is a common contraction for 'am not' since this doesn't have a formal contraction.
 However, if it followed the normal contraction rules, the contraction for 'am not' would be 'amn't'.
 So why isn't it?

-In fact, in a wide swath of English dialects, it is.
-This word is common in Scotland and Ireland: "I amn't sure what he said" and "I am going, amn't I" are common in those variants of English.
-English doesn't like two nasal consonants like "m" and "n" together, however, and in most dialects they merged into "an't", the spelling of which eventually evolved into "ain't".
-"Ain't" then acquired the reputation of a "four-letter" word it has had to endure over the course of the last century.
-(Hmm.
-Actually, it has something in common with four-letter words, doesn't it?)
+In a wide swath of English dialects, it is.
+This word is common in Scotland and Ireland, "I amn't sure what he said," and, "I am going, amn't I?" are common in those variants of English.
+However, American English doesn't like two nasal consonants like 'm' and 'n' together.
+So, in most dialects, they merged into an't, the spelling of which eventually evolved into ain't.

-Now, don't go in and try to impress your teacher or your boss with this nugget of knowledge first thing tomorrow morning.
-We all have to coordinate the restitution of "ain't" to its rightful position in the language.
-That isn't likely to happen by daybreak but it is time to start thinking about it.
-Too bad the president didn't pardon "ain't"; it is a much more deserving four-letter word than "Rich".
-At least it is nice to know why this word refuses to go away despite the all-out assault it has suffered over the past century.
+You know that ain't is a word.
+But, don't go and try to impress your teacher or your boss with this nugget of knowledge first thing tomorrow morning.
+We all have to coordinate the restitution of ain't to its rightful position in the language.
+That isn't likely to happen by daybreak, but it is time to start thinking about it.
+Since the ain't question has been all cleared up, you might look at 7 grammar rules that you can break.
+It's anarchy, ain't it?